Zatarita/Logging/readme.md

     main << VAR(x); # expands out to "x: 418"
     main << VAR(test); # expands out to "test: This is a test of the emergency broadcast system"

+    // Later if we wish to pull this already setup logger we can recreate the reference, or if you prefer use the pointer notation
+    // Log::Logger& main = Log::getLog("main");
+    // Log::Logger* main = Log::getLog_p("main");

     return 0;
 })
 ```